FacilityApi/FacilityApi.github.io/docs/spec.md

 # Facility Service Definition Specification

-A Facility Service Definition (FSD) describes the operations supported by a service API.
+A Facility Service Definition (FSD) describes the operations supported by a Facility API.

 ## FSD File